Tommy647/streamwidgets/README.md

 # Stream Widgets
-A simple program to serve custom html widgets for streamlabs from the host machine.
+A simple program to serve custom html widgets for streams from the host machine.